Jerry-Master/KAN-benchmarking/README.md

 pykan-gpu            |     50.56 ms  |     93.93 ms  |      0.02 GB  |      0.02 GB  |         2431  |                  1551
 ```

-~~I believe there is still room for improvement.~~ Well, Chebykan backward is already faster while forward is just twice as slow.
+~~I believe there is still room for improvement.~~ Well, Chebykan backward is already slightly faster ~~while forward is just twice as slow~~ and forward seems to be faster too based on [this issue](https://github.com/Jerry-Master/KAN-benchmarking/issues/4).
 We are getting really close to MLP performance.

 ## Setup
 ### Automatic